Geometric perspective on Nichols algebras

-\begin{definition} For a given object $V\in \C$ the Nichols algebra $\B(V)$ is the unique Hopf algebra in $\text{Ind}(\C)$ which satisfies the following conditions: \begin{enumerate} \item The Hopf algebra $\B(V)$ is graded by the non-negative integers as a Hopf algebra. \item The zeroth component of the grading satisfies $\B(V)_0=\one$. \item The first component of the grading satisfies $\B(V)_1=V$, and $\B(V)$ is generated by $V$. \item The subobject of primitive elements of $\B(V)$ is $V$.
+\begin{definition} (see Subsection 5.7. in \cite{BB12}) For a given object $V\in \C$ the Nichols algebra $\B(V)$ is the unique Hopf algebra in $\text{Ind}(\C)$ that satisfies the following conditions: \begin{enumerate} \item The Hopf algebra $\B(V)$ is graded by the non-negative integers as a Hopf algebra. \item The zeroth component of the grading satisfies $\B(V)_0=\one$. \item The first component of the grading satisfies $\B(V)_1=V$, and $\B(V)$ is generated by $V$. \item The subobject of primitive elements of $\B(V)$ is $V$.
 This subobject is defined for any Hopf algebra as $\Pp(R)=\Ker(\Delta - u\ot 1 - 1\ot u)$. \end{enumerate} \end{definition} \begin{remark} One of the fundamental and very difficult questions in the study of Nichols algebras is to determine for which objects $V\in\C$ the Nichols algebra is finite dimensional. \end{remark} The definition above gives us a concrete way to construct the Nichols algebra.
 Since $\B(V)$ is generated by $V$, and the elements of $V$ are primitive in $\B(V)$ we have a surjective Hopf algebra map $\pi:T(V)\to \B(V)$.
 The fact that $\B(V)$ is graded and the elements of $V$ are of degree 1 implies that the map $\pi$ is a graded map.
 The Hopf algebra $\B(V)$ can then be constructed from $T(V)$ in the following way: we divide $T(V)$ first by the Hopf ideal $I_1$ of $T(V)$ generated by the primitive elements of $T(V)$ in degrees $>1$.
 Then in the quotient graded Hopf algebra $T(V)/I_1$ we divide by the ideal $I_2$ generated by the primitive elements of degree $>1$ in this algebra, and continue inductively.
 Notice that it might happen that by dividing out $I_1$ we get new primitive elements in $T(V)/I_1$.
 This is the reason we need to repeat this process.
 See also the introduction in \cite{AG}.
+An equivalent definition is given by dividing out the kernel of the Woronowicz symmetriser, see Subsection 5.7. in \cite{BB12}.